Indiana Mesothelioma Lawyer

 Indiana has seen high rates of asbestos-related illnesses and deaths.
-The deadly mineral was used at many of the thriving industrial jobs, like steel, petroleum, chemical, and automotive industries.
+The deadly mineral was used in many of the thriving industrial jobs in the state, like steel, petroleum, chemical, and automotive industries.

 From 1999 through 2017, more than 7,000 people in the state died due to asbestos-related illnesses.
 This included nearly 6,000 people with lung cancer, 1,120 with mesothelioma, and 198 with asbestosis, a non-cancerous lung disease.[1]